this gorgeous magazine will school you in the beauty of cultural diversity | read | i-D

 With a cover shot by visual art it-boy Tyler Mitchell, the second issue of Niijournal features interviews with musical talents like Kelsey Lu and Kelela, and is rich in photography, and intimate poetry written by the editor himself.
 It may look like a publication that could have been created by a dozen-strong team, but the topics it discusses could only come from the heart of its helmer.
 Mental health, something that Campbell said he's dealt with strongly since the last issue, is at its core.

-"I wanted to do something a bit more than the first one," he tells me, "to break out of the student magazine realm.
+"I wanted to do something a bit more than the first one," he says, "to break out of the student magazine realm.
 This issue [needed to be] something more than just a part two."

 Photography Campbell Addy